RobertAhlin/rps-project2b/README.md

 ### <a id="scope"></a>Scope

 For the purpose to show my knowledge in JavaScript, as well as doing something fun.
-And also something different and think outside the box with the possibility to enter cheat codes.
+And also add something different like thinking outside the box with the possibility to enter cheat code.

 ### <a id="structure"></a>Structure